Executive branch of the government of Honduras

 The Republic of Honduras is organized according to Title I: On the State of the Honduran Constitution of 1982.
 According to Title V: Branches of the Government, the three administrative branches are the legislative, executive and judicial.
-The legislative branch is the Congress of Deputies, which is elected by direct vote.
+The legislative branch is the National Congress, which is elected by direct vote.
 Executive power is held by the president of Honduras or, in their absence, by one of the three vice-presidents.
 The judicial branch is composed of a supreme court, a court of appeals and other courts specified by the law.

 President

 The president, the head of state, of government and supreme administrative authority, is chosen by its citizens.
 The current president is Xiomara Castro who was preceded by Juan Orlando Hernández.
 The vice-presidents are Salvador Nasralla, Doris Gutiérrez, and Renato Florentino.